shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

   <tr>
     <td> disengage headlights<br><br></td>
     <td class="Not Providing">
-		SD does not disengage head lights (high beam) when 500 ft from oncoming vehicle <br><br>
+		SD does not disengage head lights (high beam) when 500 ft from oncoming vehicle
     </td>

     <td class="Providing">
-	SD disengages headlights when raining, when wipers are on, or when driving after sunset <br><br>
+	SD disengages headlights when raining, when wipers are on, or when driving after sunset
     </td>

     <td class="Too Early / Too Late / Out of Order">